BantouTV/bbc-media-playlist-generator/README.md

 ### Playlist Items

 The `playlist_item` is a collection of data attributes that correspond to either a programme identifier to be used with MediaSelector or a media connection that itself can hold a collection of CDN end points.
+Currently the playlist item needs to be in the form of a Hash or a Struct.

 #### Mediation Items